ALPHAYA-Japan/autoencoders/README.md

 #### Traditional Autoencoders
 The following papers are just examples on how to use the implemented autoencoders.
-We did not mean to implement what have been described in each paper.
+We did not mean to implement what have been described in each paper in details.

 - Vanilla AutoEncoder
 	- [Learning Internal Representations by Error Propagation, 1986](https://web.stanford.edu/class/psych209a/ReadingsByDate/02_06/PDPVolIChapter8.pdf)